 - Class 6: Sans Serif II

 For this class students should have a solid working knowledge of InDesign.
-All projects will need to be completed outside of class.
-Each assignment must be printed in color at actual size, and trimmed for presentation before class.
-Projects will not be critiqued on screen.
 Throughout the course the instructor will be available for hands on instruction and will provide reference materials.

 About the Instructor